ddev/ddev.com/src/content/blog/mariadb-dump-breaking-change.md

   - DevOps
 ---

-## What happened with MariaDB and MysqlDump?
+## What happened with MariaDB and the `mysqldump`/`mariadb-dump` tool?

 On May 17, 2024, MariaDB responded to a security issue by creating a new directive in the output of `mariadb-dump`/`mysqldump`.
 This new directive looks like this in the dump file:

 `/*!999999\- enable the sandbox mode */`

-This directive/content is incompatible with all versions of the `mysql` or `mariadb` database client from all vendors from before that May 17, 2024.
+This directive/content is incompatible with all versions of the `mysql` or `mariadb` database client from all vendors from before the May 17, 2024 date.

 Trying to import a database dump created by `mariadb-dump` (usually aliased to `mysqldump`) in one of the new versions of their product results in: